Jennifer Lambert

 I’m making many slow cooker meals for when my son has baseball games or my daughter works late or has aerial gymnastics class.
 We can eat whenever we each get a chance, and often still mostly together.

-We also do a lot of grilling (some favorites are burgers, tritip, and salmon) and we love big salads.
+We also do a lot of grilling year-round (some favorites are burgers, tritip, and salmon) and we love big salads.

 How do your meals look in summer?